 3. Textual Criticism Is Not a Wholistic Approach

-One of the most interesting inaccuracies to me is the extended ending of Mark 16.
-The Gospel of Mark has two forged alternate endings that appear in the manuscripts, both of which are later interpolations that change the somewhat abrupt ending of the Gospel, where the women are too afraid to report the resurrection.
+One of the most interesting textual discrepancies to me is the extended ending of Mark 16.
+The Gospel of Mark has two alternate endings that appear in the manuscripts, both of which are later interpolations that change the somewhat abrupt ending of the Gospel, where the women are too afraid to report the resurrection.
 The original ending of Mark had no post-mortem appearances of Jesus to his disciples, and later redactors felt the need to change this by adding extended endings to the gospel.
 That seems like a pretty big chip on textual accuracy to me.
 How about Jesus’ famous words, “let the one who has never sinned throw the first stone” (John 8:7)?
-It turns out that this is a later interpolation and a forgery that does not appear in the earliest manuscripts.
-Then there are interpolations that reflect later doctrinal developments, such as Matthew 28:19, which refers to “the name of the Father, and of the Son, and of the Holy Spirit.”
-It turns out, however, that this passage is a forged interpolation, used to anachronistically place a reference to the later doctrine of the Holy Trinity into earlier Christian texts, which originally had no knowledge of it.
+It turns out that this is probably a later interpolation, as it does not appear in the earliest manuscripts.
+Then there are potential interpolations that reflect later doctrinal developments, such as Matthew 28:19, which refers to “the name of the Father, and of the Son, and of the Holy Spirit.”
+This could be an interpolation used to anachronistically place a reference to the later doctrine of the Holy Trinity into an earlier Christian text, which originally had no knowledge of it.